carbon-language/carbon-lang/docs/design/values.md

 storage provided for `x`.
 There is no "copy" or other step.

-All `return` statement expressions are required to be initializing expressions and in fact initialize the storage provided to the returning function's call expression.
+All `return` statement expressions are required to be initializing expressions and in fact initialize the storage provided to the function's call expression.
 This in turn causes the property to hold _transitively_ across an arbitrary number of function calls and returns.
 The storage is forwarded at each stage and initialized exactly once.

+Note that functions without a specified return type work exactly the same as functions with a `()` return type for the purpose of expression categories.

 #### Deferred initialization from values and references

-Carbon also makes the evaluation of returning function calls and return statements tightly linked in order to enable more efficiency improvements.
+Carbon also makes the evaluation of function calls and return statements tightly linked in order to enable more efficiency improvements.
 It allows the actual initialization performed by the `return` statement with its expression to be deferred from within the body of the function to the caller initializer expression if it can simply propagate a value or reference expression to the caller that is guaranteed to be alive and available to the caller.

 Consider the following code: